As an employer, this year have you:

 When you provide any form of cash, gifts and benefits to staff that aren't included in their wages or salary, this is classified by HMRC in a number of different ways.
 There are specific areas of guidance regarding benefits to employees, so you need to make sure you don't go over particular limits or there will be a tax liability.

-If you do break the limits then you may end up having to include such expenditure on a form P11d creating a tax liability for the employee and a National Insurance (NI) liability for the business.
+If you do break the limits then you may end up having to include such expenditure on a form P11d thereby creating a tax liability for the employee and a National Insurance (NI) liability for the business.
 This is an expensive way for your business to remunerate your employees.
 It's therefore important to plan ahead and take advantage of the HMRC rules and reliefs that are available.

 The things you need to consider are categorised broadly as follows:

 The easiest way to deal with this issue is to use something called the trivial benefits rules.
 Doing this ensures you don’t have to pay tax or a benefit for your employee.
 There are no specific examples of trivial benefits.
 Instead, HMRC considers a gift "trivial' if it satisfies all of the conditions below:

 In cases where all the above criteria are fulfilled, there is no need to inform HMRC or report these benefits in your annual P11D or P11D(b) forms.
 However, it's important to keep records that support this being the case.